elastos/Elastos/CR.CyberRepublic/front-end/cr-regions/main/roadmap.md

 *It is important to note that many prominent exchange listing fees are exorbitant and nor does Bitwork have the legal authority or lawyers to approach exchanges in more regulated regions such as the US, Japan and others.
-Therefore although the effort will be made we would like to advise that expectations are kept reasonable.*
+Therefore